ropensci/stats19/README.md

 (The name comes from the form used by the police to record car crashes and other incidents resulting in casualties on the roads.)

+By default, stats19 downloads files to a temporary directory.
+You can change this behavior to save the files in a permanent directory.
+This is done by setting the `STATS19_DOWNLOAD_DIRECTORY` environment variable.
+A convenient way to do this is by adding `STATS19_DOWNLOAD_DIRECTORY=/path/to/a/dir` to your `.Renviron` file, which can be opened with `usethis::edit_r_environ()`.

-The raw data is provided as a series of `.csv` files that contain integers and which are stored in dozens of `.zip` files.
+The raw data is provided as a series of `.csv` files.
 Finding, reading-in and formatting the data for research can be a time consuming process subject to human error. **stats19** speeds up these vital but boring and error-prone stages of the research process with a single